DrewNaylor/guinget/docs/How-to-use.md

 You can search for packages using the search bar in the toolbar at the top of the window.
 As of version 0.1 pre-alpha 2, this only filters the `Package` column, but other columns are planned to be supported.
 To search, either click in the textbox, press `Ctrl+F` to automatically set focus to it, or use `Package list>Search`.
 After typing in what you want to search for, either press `Enter` or click the `Search` toolbar button.
 Please be aware that [using `Ctrl+A` to select all packages in the search results currently selects even non-filtered packages](https://github.com/DrewNaylor/guinget/issues/13).

 At the moment, you'll have to manually clear the search box and search again to get back to the non-filtered package list.
+Once you've finished searching, you can press the `Tab` key to focus the package list again.

 ## Showing unfinished controls